 Axino-tech Consulting and Services is based in Wellington; New Zealand.
 My name is Bruce Whiteside and I provide technician services and consultancy in the fields of broadcast RF engineering, broadcast transmitter design services, installation and commissioning, analogue electronics, electrical appliance measurement, consumer AV product test and review, technical writing and design document peer reviewing.

-I am still available for itinerant technical work and consultancy on a short term contract basis.
+From 2018 I am available for limited technical work and consultancy on a short term contract basis.
 Enquire via the CONTACT page.
 Below are short descriptions of the kind of work I have been involved with during my tenure as a broadcasting technician and consultant.

 Advice to motels, hotels, apartment managers, residential owners and owners of small commercial premises about how best to convert their systems from analogue to digital , for distribution throughout a complex.